On arithmetic progressions on Edwards curves: Introduction

 \section{Introduction}

 Let $F(x,y)\in \Q[x,y]$ be a polynomial in two variables such that its locus defines a plane model of an elliptic curve $E$ over $\Q$.
-Let $x_1,\dots,x_n$ be an arithmetic progression of rational numbers, we say that $x_1,\dots,x_n$ in $E(\Q)$ if they are the $x$-coordinates of $P_1,\dots,P_n\in E(\Q)$.
-If this happens, we also say that $P_1,\dots,P_n$ is an arithmetic progression in $E(\Q)$.
-Several authors \cite{Bremner1999,Campbell2003,Garcia-Selfa-Tornero2005, Garcia-Selfa-Tornero2006, Alvarado2011,Schwartz-Solymosi-Zeeuw2011,Mohanty1975,Lee-Velez1992,Bremner-Silverman-Tzanakis2000,Spearman2011,Ulas2005, MacLeod2006, Alvarado2010,Moody2011,Moody2011b} have studied this problem depending on the shape of the polynomial $F(x,y)$.
-Moreover, some of them have worked with the $y$-coordinates instead of the $x$-coordinates.
-There is an important difference in function of the shape of the polynomial $F(x,y)$.
-If the polynomial $F(x,y)$ is symmetric in both variables then there is no difference between studying the points with respect to $x$-coordinates and $y$-coordinates.
-This happens in the case of the so called Edwards curves, that is, when $F(x,y)=x^2+y^2-1-dx^2y^2$ for some $d\in\Q$, $d\neq 0,1$.
-We denote by $E_d$ such elliptic curve.
+We say that a rational number $x$ belongs to $E(\Q)$ if $x$ is the $x$-coordinate of a point $P\in E(\Q)$.
+We also say that $P_1,\dots,P_n\in E(\Q)$ are in arithmetic progression if the corresponding $x$-coordinates $x_1,\dots,x_n$ form an arithmetic progression.
+Several authors \cite{Bremner1999,Campbell2003,Garcia-Selfa-Tornero2005, Garcia-Selfa-Tornero2006, Alvarado2011,Schwartz-Solymosi-Zeeuw2011,Mohanty1975,Lee-Velez1992,Bremner-Silverman-Tzanakis2000,Ulas2012,Spearman2011,Ulas2005, MacLeod2006, Alvarado2010,Moody2011,Moody2011b} have studied this problem for different shapes of the polynomial $F(x,y)$, and some of them have worked with the $y$-coordinates instead of the $x$-coordinates.
+It is interesting to point that the shape of the polynomial $F(x,y)$ makes a big difference in this context.
+For example, if the polynomial $F(x,y)$ is symmetric in both variables then there is no difference between studying the points with respect to $x$-coordinates or to $y$-coordinates.
+This is the case of the so called Edwards curves, that is, when $F(x,y)=x^2+y^2-1-dx^2y^2$ for some $d\in\Q$, $d\neq 0,1$.
+In the sequel, such elliptic curves will be denoted by $E_d$.
 These curves have been deeply studied in cryptography and it has been found that the resulting addition formulas are very efficient, simple and symmetric (for instance, without distinction of addition and doubling).